What is the Fellowship?

 The Millennium Fellowship program is an accredited 10 session, semester-long leadership accelerator convening student leaders across universities to improve their student organizations, partnerships, and community impact.

-The 2017 Fellowship launched in January in Boston and Miami.
-Hear what our fellows have to say about the program!
+Click below to hear what our fellows have to say about the program!

 Fast Facts About the Fellowship